maniospas/Blombly/README.md

     class that does not have reflection.";

     str() = {
-        // struct field access and f-string
+        // struct fields and f-string
         x = this.x;
         y = this.y;
         return "(!{x}, !{y})";
     }

     add(other) => new { // `=> ..` is `= {return ...}`
-        Point: // inlines the code block
+        Point: // `:` inlines the block
-        // get values from the definition's immediate closure (this..) x = this..x+other.x;
+        // get values from closure (this..)
+        x = this..x+other.x;
         y = this..y+other.y;
     }
 }

-// structs keep creation vars, inline the code block with `:` a = new {Point:x=1;y=2}
+// structs keep creation vars,
+// `:` inlines the block
+a = new {Point:x=1;y=2}
 b = new {Point:x=3;y=4}

-// we defined `add`and `str`, which overload operations c = a+b;
+// `add`and `str` overload operations
+c = a+b;
 print("!{a} + !{b} = !{c}");
 ```